trex-paxos/trex-paxos-jvm/README.md

 node to timeout does not interrupt.
 If you were to set things up so that you had a 50% probability of two nodes timing out within the time it takes them to complete a full slot recovery, you have great odds.

 For every timeout you have two chances of success: that the first node to timeout has the highest node identifier, and if not that the lower node is not interrupted before it can complete a full cycle.
 The odds of success each attempt to elect a leader are 75%, 94%, 99%, ...

-This implementation separates the core algorithm into TrexNode and the timeout logic into TrexEngine.
+This implementation separates the core algorithm into TrexNode and the timeout logic is external.
 It will allow you to use your own node failure detection or election mechanism if you do not like those odds.

 See the wiki for a more detailed explanation of this topic.